(This article was originally published on 7/04/2018 and updated on 8/10/2021)

-Mentorship and coaching, especially for younger or less experienced reps, is another way to help reps move forward in their careers and keep them motivated to perform well.
+Mentorship and sales coaching, especially for younger or less experienced reps, is another way to help reps move forward in their careers and keep them motivated to perform well.

-Sales reps at all stages and skill levels can benefit from the power of training, particularly on sales process and lead qualification.
+Sales reps at all stages and skill levels can benefit from the power of sales training, particularly on sales process and lead qualification.
 There might be some push-back (“I already know how to sell!”), but bringing in outside trainers can provide fresh perspectives and keep reps from falling into unproductive routines.

 Continuous internal product knowledge training is also a must, since it’s harder to sell what you don’t understand inside and out.
 And it’s a great way to share and celebrate company successes, like new products or upgrades, with other departments.

 It’s easy to lose motivation when you’re not making any headway on reaching your big, lofty sales goals.
-Where do you start?
+Where do you even start?